-Matauranga Māori

-SAB believes that knowledge from Matauranga Māori is, in New Zealand, specialist knowledge for accepted practice areas in engineering disciplines

-WA2: Problem Analysis:

-Identify, formulate, research literature and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences with holistic considerations for sustainable development

-Represented by the 17 UN Sustainable Development Goals (UN-SDG)

-WK1: A systematic, theory-based understanding of the natural sciences applicable to the discipline and awareness of relevant social sciences.

-WK2: Conceptually-based mathematics, numerical analysis, data analysis, statistics and formal aspects of computer and information science to support detailed analysis and modelling applicable to the discipline.

-WK3: A systematic, theory-based formulation of engineering fundamentals required in the engineering discipline.

-WK4: Engineering specialist knowledge that provides theoretical frameworks and bodies of knowledge for the accepted practice areas in the engineering discipline; much is at the forefront of the discipline.

-• Identifies all relevant constraints and requirements and formulates an accurate description of the problem.

-Prepare a schematic diagram showing the progressive development of this WA graduate attribute.
-The diagram should use several text boxes of the type below which identify the courses in which both the underpinning knowledge and the graduate attribute are progressively developed and assessed.
-Show the most advanced contributing course at the top of the diagram.
-Do not include any courses in which development of the attribute is implicit or occurs on an 'as needed' basis.
-Show arrows to demonstrate the progressive development/ scaffolding of learning.

-Course Code + Title (hyperlinked to course outline)

-Relevant Learning Outcome(s) Description of assessment task (value %) • xxxx • xxxxx (5%)

-"Engineers of the future will require greater abilities to find and define problems before finding solutions."

-Holistic considerations for sustainable development

-This change has overlap with changes to WA6 and highlights the importance of integrated consideration of sustainable development alongside other aspects of problem analysis, particularly as part of the problem definition stage.

-This change, and others that incorporate sustainable development considerations into other graduate attributes, suggests that sustainable development considerations should be scaffolded into problem analysis-related papers through the programme and not only included in the problem analysis associated with capstone design.

-17 UN-SDGs

-SAB considers the SDGs provide a useful high-level framing for the identification of sustainable development considerations, but the expectation is for the development of a general awareness of the UN SDGs and a level of holistic consideration of the role of engineers rather than detailed evaluation, particularly outside the capstone design course.
+Graduate Attribute (with underpinning knowledge profile and indicators of attainment) Self-review instructions Guidance to guide interpretation of changes to Graduate Attributes Engineering Body of Knowledge and Skills SESOC. i.
+Identify those aspects of relevant engineering knowledge within Matauranga Māori, and set out those courses in which they are covered.
+Matauranga Māori SAB believes that knowledge from Matauranga Māori is, in New Zealand, specialist knowledge for accepted practice areas in engineering disciplines WA2: Problem Analysis Identify, formulate, research literature and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences with holistic considerations for sustainable development Represented by the 17 UN Sustainable Development Goals (UN-SDG) Underpinning knowledge drawn from: WK1: A systematic, theory-based understanding of the natural sciences applicable to the discipline and awareness of relevant social sciences.
+WK2: Conceptually-based mathematics, numerical analysis, data analysis, statistics and formal aspects of computer and information science to support detailed analysis and modelling applicable to the discipline. i.
+Prepare and embed after the graduate attribute descriptor and indicators of attainment a copy of the diagram of the course design created in Section D of Part I. Then use colour coding as set out in Schedule 5 to illustrate the progressive development of the Graduate Attribute and use of the attribute in further courses i.
+Provide a table summarising alignment of course learning outcomes using the template and guidance in Schedule 5 i.
+Using references to the tables, and as necessary provide: a brief written description of the approach to the development of this "Engineers of the future will require greater abilities to find and define problems before finding solutions."1 Holistic considerations for sustainable development This change has overlap with changes to WA6 and highlights the importance of integrated consideration of sustainable development alongside other aspects of problem analysis, particularly as part of the problem definition stage.
+This change, and others that incorporate sustainable development considerations into other graduate attributes, suggests that sustainable development considerations into other graduate attributes, should be scaffolded into problem analysis-related papers through the programme and not only included in the problem analysis associated with capstone design.
+17 UN-SDGs SAB considers the SDGs provide a useful high-level framing WK3: A systematic, theory-based formulation of engineeringfundamentals required in the engineering discipline.WK4: Engineering specialist knowledge that provides theoreticalframeworks and bodies of knowledge for the accepted practice attribute and its underpinning knowledge; for the identification of sustainable development considerations, but the expectation is for the development of a general awareness of the UN SDGs and a level of holistic